ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 > {: .output}
 {: .solution}

-Then if you wanted to get the mean mass you could add the following to our script:
+At this point we should save our work in a file and make sure that we are on the right track by running the script and inspecting the output.
+Since we have just started our new project and have some initial progress, this is a great time to set up our version control.

+> ## Start a new project
+> - Create a new directory for your project with a name that makes sense to you
+> - Save your initial python script as `plot_meteorites.py` (what we'll eventually be doing)
+> - Run your script and ensure that it's not broken
+> - Initialize a git repository in this directory by typing `git init`
+> - Tell git that you want this new file to be tracked by using `git add <filename>`
+> - Also commit your data file using the same technique
+> - Save your initial progress by creating a new commit to your repository via `git commit -m > <message>`
+>   - The first commit message can be something simple like "initial version"
+> - Check that you have committed your progress by running `git log` {: .challenge}

+Now we have some first step that we can come back to later if we mess things up.
+Let's try and do something with this data - computing the mean mass of the meteorites.
+We can do this by adding the following to our script and re-running:

 ```
 import numpy as np

 all_mass = []

-# csv_list[1:] will skip header
+# csv_list[1:] will skip the first line which is our header (not data)
 for id, mass, lat, long in csv_list[1:]:
-    # make sure there is no missing data
+    # skip missing data
     if mass != "":
-        # Convert from string to float
+        # Convert string -> float and append to our list
         all_mass.append(float(mass))

-# Output mean
+# Output mean of the masses
-print(np.mean(all_mass))
+print("The mean mass is:", np.mean(all_mass), "g")
 ```
 {: .language-python}

 ```
-80919.38811616955
+...
+The mean mass is: 80919.38811616955 g
 ```
 {: .output}

+> ## Save your progress
+> - Once our script is in a working state, save it, add it to git, and then commit it
+> - Use a commit message that describes what we did in less than 50 chars
+> - Double check your git log to see that the changes have been applied {: .challenge}

-Which is fine but that was a bit of work for what feels like a very standard task.
+The above is fine but that was a bit of work for what feels like a very standard task.
 Let's be guided by the "don't repeat others" mentality, and see if we can find an existing solution that will do this work for us.
 The python data analysis library [pandas](https://pandas.pydata.org/docs/) has a lot of great functionality built around data structures called data frames which are a fancy kind of table.
-So if we let pandas do all the hard work for us then we can replace our above code with the following:
+So if we let pandas do all the hard work for us then we can extend our above code with the following:

 ```
 # Use the pandas library